influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 To dynamically change the title of a dashboard cell, use the `:variable-name:` syntax.

-For example, a variable named `field` with a value of `temp` and a variable named `location` with a value of `San Antonio` the following syntax:
+For example, a variable named `field` with a value of `temp` and a variable named `location` with a value of `San Antonio`, use the following syntax:

 ```
 :temp: data for :location: